barakaVictor/django-gamma-cloudinary/README.rst

 Django-Gamma-Cloudinary
 ========================

-django-gamma-cloudinary is a storage backend for integrating your static and media asset management with the Cloudinary platform.
+A django storage backend for integrating your static and media asset management with the Cloudinary platform.
+It applies some of the automatic image optimization capabilities provided by cloudinary.
+These optimization capabilities can be customized using the CLOUDINARY_STORAGE settings variable.

 .. image:: https://github.com/barakaVictor/django-gamma-cloudinary/workflows/Python%20package/badge.svg?branch=main
         :target: https://github.com/barakaVictor/django-gamma-cloudinary